KaluKali/asic-zabbix/README.md

 Copy source code in your server

-Replace "/your/path/asic.py" with the path to file "asic.py"
+Replace "/your/path/asic.py" with the path to your source files

 Add this UserParameter in end your zabbix_agent.conf file